Scholarships, Fellowships and Awards

 In a continued effort to provide funding opportunities to highly-qualified applicants, the INI has established multiple Director’s Fellowships, which will provide partial- and full-tuition scholarships to incoming INI students.
 Eligibility is merit-based and candidates will be selected during the application review process.
 Admitted applicants with a strong record of academic and personal achievements and high potential will be selected by the Director of the INI to receive this award.

-The INI has established a Presidential Fellowship, which will provide a full-tuition scholarship to one incoming INI student each year.
+The INI has established a Presidential Fellowship, which will provide a $50,000 scholarship to one incoming INI student each year.
 Eligibility is merit-based and a candidate will be selected during the application review process.
 The admitted applicant who receives this fellowship will ideally join the INI with a strong record of academic and personal achievements and high potential.
 This person will be selected by the Director of the INI to receive this award.

 Joyce Brocaglia - Executive Women's Forum Endowed Fellowship